 (d) Failed to perform purely procedural requirements required by the OWF program.
 A procedural requirement, which would not trigger a food assistance sanction or disqualification, is a step that an individual must take to continue receiving benefits in the OWF program such as providing verification of circumstances; or

-(e) Sanctioned or disqualified at the time the individual initially applied for OWF benefits.
+(e) Been sanctioned or disqualified at the time the individual initially applied for OWF benefits.

 (C) What circumstances cause an individual to become ineligible rather than sanctioned or disqualified?

-(1) Failure or refusal of an individual who is an adult or a minor head of household to complete the appraisal process, as set forth in section 5107.41 of the Revised Code.
+(1) Failure or refusal without good cause of an individual who is an adult or a minor head of household to complete the appraisal process, as set forth in rule 5101:1-3-11 of the Administrative Code.

-(2) Failure or refusal of an individual who is an adult or a minor head of household to sign the self sufficiency contract, as set forth in section 5107.14 of the Revised Code.
+(2) Failure or refusal of an individual who is an adult or a minor head of household to sign the self sufficiency contract, as set forth in rule 5101:1-3-11 of the Administrative Code.

-(3) Failure or refusal of a minor parent to attend the learning, earning and parenting (LEAP) program assessment, failure to enroll in school, or withdrawal from school, as set forth in section 5107.41 of the Revised Code.
+(3) Failure or refusal of a minor parent to attend the learning, earning and parenting (LEAP) program assessment, failure to enroll in school, or withdrawal from school, as set forth in rule 5101:1-23-50 of the Administrative Code.

 (D) What circumstances cause an individual to be disqualified?

-In accordance with section 5107.26 of the Revised Code, a member of an OWF assistance group who is an adult or a minor head of household shall be disqualified to participate in the food assistance program for six payment months if the county agency determines that the member of the assistance group terminated his or her employment without just cause.
+In accordance with rule 5101:1-3-11 of the Administrative Code, a member of an OWF assistance group who is an adult or a minor head of household shall be disqualified to participate in the food assistance program for six payment months if the county agency determines that the member of the assistance group terminated his or her employment without just cause.

 (E) What circumstances cause an individual to be sanctioned?

-(1) Failure by an individual who is an adult or a minor head of household to comply with provision(s) contained in the self sufficiency contract, as set forth in section 5107.14 of the Revised Code, shall result in the imposition of a sanction for that individual as set forth in section 5107.16 of the Revised Code.
+(1) Failure by an individual who is an adult or a minor head of household to comply with provision(s) contained in the self sufficiency contract without good cause, as set forth in rule 5101:1-3-11 of the Administrative Code, shall result in the imposition of a sanction for that individual as set forth in rule 5101:1-3-15 of the Administrative Code.

-(a) Provisions contained within the self sufficiency contract that could result in a sanction are work activities, alternative activities as set forth in rule 5101:1-3-12.12 of the Administrative Code and child support noncooperation as set forth in section 5107.22 of the Revised Code.
+(a) Provisions contained within the self sufficiency contract that could result in a sanction are work activities, alternative activities as set forth in rule 5101:1-3-12.12 of the Administrative Code and child support noncooperation as set forth in rule 5101:1-3-10 of the Administrative Code.

 (b) Subsequent failures to comply with provision(s) contained in the self sufficiency contract that occur up until the imposition of the sanction shall be considered the same occurrence.
 The food assistance sanction or disqualification period shall be imposed concurrently with the sanction or disqualification in the OWF program to the extent allowed by normal food assistance processing times and notice requirements.

-(2) Failures resulting in the imposition of a sanction as set forth in section 5107.16 of the Revised Code or as set forth in rule 5101:4-3-11.2 of the Administrative Code are to be cumulative.
+(2) Failures resulting in the imposition of a sanction as set forth in rule 5101:1-3-15 of the Administrative Code or as set forth in rule 5101:4-3-11.2 of the Administrative Code are to be cumulative.